Amrita Schools of Business: Rankings

 Amrita Vishwa Vidyapeetham was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2021 The QS World University Rankings of 2020 ranked it in 261–270 band in Asia.
 Amrita Vishwa Vidyapeetham of which Amrita Schools of Business is a constituent part, has been ranked 151-200 according to QS ranking of BRICS universities.
 It was ranked 5th best in India among universities by the National Institutional Ranking Framework in 2021.
 The Government of India awarded Institute of Eminence status to the university.
 The university is also accredited with A++ by NAAC.

 Amrita School of Business, Coimbatore was ranked as 19th in the Top private B-schools in India by careers360 magazine for the year 2014.
-Amrita School of Business, Coimbatore was selected as one of the best b-schools of Asia in 2014 by Newsweek.

 Academics

 Academic programmes

 The school offers BBA, MBA, PhD and online courses in management.
+The schools offer MBA specializations in Finance, Marketing, Human Resources (HR), Operations Management, Entrepreneurship and Business Analytics.
 In addition, it offers a dual degree program leading to an MS in information technology and MBA in collaboration with State University of New York at Buffalo, for working professionals at the Bangalore campus.

 The school also emphasizes on Sustainable Development, Business Ethics and Social Responsibility.
 The university has collaborations with many foreign universities including the University of California.